 About Symptoms of Anorexia

 According to the National Eating Disorders Association, your loved one’s chances for recovery increase when they get anorexia nervosa treatment early.
-If you believe you see signs and symptoms of anorexia, do not wait to get the professional consultation you need.
-This can make the difference between life or death if they continue to build negative eating patterns.
+If you believe you see signs and symptoms of anorexia, do not wait for the professional consultation you need.
+This can make the difference between life and death if they continue to build negative eating patterns.

 Behavioral Symptoms of Anorexia